Check Out The Extreme Racial Segregation In America's Biggest Cities

 America is known as the Great Melting Pot.

-But a closer look at census data shows we’re a lot closer to a dinner plate–with peas here, carrots there, potatoes here, and steak over there.
-In other words, we still have a very high level of racial segregation.
+But a closer look at census data shows we’re a lot closer to a dinner plate with the peas here, carrots here, potatoes here, and steak over there.
+In other words, a very high level of racial segregation.

 This cool series of maps was produced by Eric Fischer, based on a map of Chicago from Bill Rankin’s Radical Cartography.